Skip to contents

 2. integrating both sources of data into an adequate data structure.

-prepare_inj() and prepare_exp() set standardized names and proper classes to the (key) columns in injury and exposure data, respectively. prepare_all() integrates both, standardized injury and exposure data sets, and convert them into an injd S3 object that has an adequate structure for further statistical analyses.
+prepare_inj() and prepare_exp() set standardized names and proper classes to the (key) columns in injury/illness and exposure data, respectively. prepare_all() integrates both, standardized injury and exposure data sets, and convert them into an injd S3 object that has an adequate structure for further statistical analyses.
 See the Prepare Sports Injury Data vignette for details.

 Usage